How many children do you serve?

 Are all the families low-income?

 More than 87% of the enrolled families live below federal poverty guidelines, most far below them.
 Most are headed by single women in low paying jobs.
-The average monthly income of our families is $1,500.00 or less.
+70% of our families earn less than $12,000 annually.
 About 20% of the children are homeless or near homeless.

 Are your staff members volunteers?

-No. Operation Breakthrough has 150 employees, many of whom live in the surrounding neighborhoods.
+No. Operation Breakthrough has 202 employees, many of whom live in the surrounding neighborhoods.
 All the classroom teachers go through extensive training in early childhood care and education and are working toward or have earned bachelors degrees.
-The Center does, however, welcome volunteers and offers a variety of options, ranging from holding babies, to reading to preschoolers, to tutoring school-age children, to clerical work.
+The Center does, however, welcome volunteers and offers a variety of options, ranging from holding babies, to reading to preschoolers, to tutoring school-age children, to clerical work and special projects.

 How can I apply for employment at Operation Breakthrough?